About the competition

 2020 PESA registrations

-There will be 5 state heats from Monday 18 May to Friday 22 May.
-All state heats start at 9.30am.
-More heats will become available if additional sessions are required.
+There will be 11 state heats from Monday 18 May to Monday June 1.
+All state heats will commence at 9.30am and run until approximately 12.30pm.

 Please note: Due to COVID-19, state heats for PESA 2020 will take place online via video conferencing.
 Students will not be required to travel to host schools this year.